SeulgiGwak/To-Do-List-App/README.md

 <p>This is a simple To-Do List web application where users can add, delete, and manage tasks.
 It's designed to be intuitive, user-friendly, and built with core web technologies: HTML, CSS, and JavaScript.
 The app is ideal for practicing front-end development and offers essential features for task management.</p>
 <br>

 <h2> 🚀 Features </h2>
 <p>

 *  Add New Tasks: Users can enter and add new tasks to the list.

-* Delete Tasks: Tasks can be deleted once completed or if they are no longer needed.
+- Delete Tasks: Tasks can be deleted once completed or if they are no longer needed.

-* Mark Tasks as Completed: Users can visually mark tasks as completed (e.g., with a checkmark or crossed-out text).
+- Mark Tasks as Completed: Users can visually mark tasks as completed (e.g., with a checkmark or crossed-out text).

-* Simple UI: The interface is clean and simple, focused on usability and ease of interaction.
+- Simple UI: The interface is clean and simple, focused on usability and ease of interaction.

-* Responsive Design: The app is fully responsive, meaning it works well on both desktop and mobile devices.</p>
+- Responsive Design: The app is fully responsive, meaning it works well on both desktop and mobile devices.</p>

+<p>UPDATED Features by 30 April
+* Light/Dark Mode: The app supports switching between light and dark themes for a customizable user experience.

+- Check Animation: Tasks include an animated checkmark when marked as completed for smooth interaction.

+- Local Storage: Tasks are saved in the local storage, meaning they persist even after refreshing the page.</p>
 <br>
 <h2> 💻 Technologies Used </h2>

-* HTML: For the structure and layout of the app.
+- HTML: For the structure and layout of the app.

-*  CSS: For styling and responsiveness.
+- CSS: For styling and responsiveness.

-* JavaScript: To provide interactivity (adding, deleting, and completing tasks).
+- JavaScript: To provide interactivity (adding, deleting, and completing tasks).

 <br>
 <h2> 📥 Installation </h2>